No cancer danger from mobile phones, research concludes – DW – 09/05/2024

 "This was seen during the COVID-19 pandemic when people attacked cell towers believing a baseless theory that 5G towers spread the coronavirus," said Petrie.

-The evidence is clear that the radio waves mobile phones and wireless technology emit don't have enough energy to damage the body directly.
+The evidence is clear that the radio waves emitted by mobile phones and wireless technology don't have enough energy to damage the body directly.

 The scientific consensus has remained strong.
 So far, no studies have found links between mobile phone use and cancer, so we can be very confident that wireless technologies do not cause cancer.